FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/python_sdk/api.md

 **Function Interface**

 - grant: Authorize permissions for the specified table to the user
-- revoke: revokes the write permission of the specified user on the specified table.
+-revoke: reclaims the write permission of the specified user on the specified table
 - list_permission: Displays account information that has write permission to the specified table

 ### CRUD